pyim-git/eecs473-fa25-drawbot/README.md

-  # Robot Companion Web App
+  # DrawBot Web App

-  This is a code bundle for Robot Companion Web App.
+  This is a code bundle for DrawBot Web App.
 The original project is available at https://www.figma.com/design/oLELNfNARINjkW4a7Yk8Eo/Robot-Companion-Web-App.

   ## Running the code